chrislemke/ChatFred/README.md

 }
 ```

-resulting in a combined query with the following answer:
+resulting in a combined prompt with the following answer:
 ```
 Here's the Python equivalent of the C++ code you provided: